SelfCareMap

 How to Make a Personalized Mug or Glass Using Simple Materials

-Ever wanted to sip your morning coffee from a mug that’s uniquely yours—or give a glass that feels like a heartfelt hug in ceramic form?
+Ever wanted to sip your morning coffee from a mug that’s uniquely yours, or give a glass that feels like a heartfelt hug in ceramic form?
 You don’t need a pottery wheel or a professional studio to create something beautiful and personal.
 With just a few simple materials you likely already have at home, you can design a one-of-a-kind mug or glass that reflects your style, celebrates a memory, or makes someone smile.
+Many of us spend our days interacting with digital screens and mass produced items, so the act of physically manipulating materials to create something tangible can be incredibly grounding.

 What You'll Need